What Will Happen to My Yahoo Email Account When I Die?

 The Bottom Line

-If you do not make a plan, after your death your Yahoo email account will probably continue to exist for 12 months and then Yahoo will delete it.
+If you don't make a plan, after your death your Yahoo email account will probably continue to exist for 12 months and then Yahoo will delete it.
 Depending on your state, your executor may have a slim chance to gain authority over your account, but it will be a struggle.

 If you want to control what happens to your account, either plan for it to be deleted, or tell your loved ones how to log into it and what to do with it when they get in.